aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/svgsaveoptions/showpageborder/_index.md

 title: SvgSaveOptions.ShowPageBorder
 linktitle: ShowPageBorder
 second_title: Aspose.Words for .NET API Reference
-description: SvgSaveOptions property.
+description: SvgSaveOptions ShowPageBorder property.
 Controls whether a border is added to the outline of the page.
 Default is true in C#.
 type: docs
 weight: 80
 url: /net/aspose.words.saving/svgsaveoptions/showpageborder/